 It’s that time of year again the days are getting shorter, the leaves are falling and the rain has returned.
 As a homeowner, these changes are a reminder that some preventative maintenance around the house is required.
-Here is top 5 list for must-do’s before winter:
+Here are the top 5 lists for must-do’s before winter:

 In case you just moved to Vancouver from Arizona, you know the west coast gets a substantial amount of rain.
-As a homeowner checking that your properties ability to deal with water is crucial to preventing costly water damage.
-Take a walk around the exterior of your home next time it rains hard and look for the following:
+As a homeowner checking that your property’s ability to deal with water is crucial to preventing costly water damage.
+Take a walk around the exterior of your home next time it rains hard and looks for the following:

 Gutters – Are they flowing freely?
 If you can safely look inside make sure they are free of debris.
 If you can’t you should hear water running through the downspouts and water should not overflow the tops.
 Clean gutters divert the water from your roof away from your foundation.
 Clogged gutters can also cause water to seep over the back of the gutter, causing the fascia to rot.
 The bottom line is water damage is expensive to repair and gutter cleaning is an affordable way to prevent it.
 If you are located on the North Shore, we can clean your gutters this fall!

 Paint protects the wood on your home against moisture.
 Once it begins to peel and flake moisture begins to cause rot.
-Even touching up problem spots before the winter months will save you money next time your decide to repaint.
+Even touching up problem spots before the winter months will save you money the next time you decide to repaint.

 Windows & Doors.
-Caulking your windows and doors prevents moisture and mould.
+Caulking your windows and doors prevents moisture and mold.
 It’s an easy fix considering the alternative.
-We don’t need to tell you how nasty mould is.
+We don’t need to tell you how nasty mold is.
 A good seal also prevents heat from escaping, reducing heating costs.

 Take some time to inspect your driveway for cracks.
 Damage to asphalt happens in the winter when moisture enters the cracks and can freeze (even in Vancouver).
 Filling the cracks and sealing the driveway will extend the life of your driveway and make it look better too!

 Remember your high school science?
 Heat rises.
 Make sure the ceiling fan is directing warm air down from the ceiling.
-While your at it why not change your furnace air filter?
+While you’re at it why not change your furnace air filter?